RLHF May Not Reflect Genuine Preferences: Non-Attitudes

 Consider ``helpful.''
-To one annotator, helpful means \textit{informative}.
+To one annotator, helpful may mean \textit{informative}.
 To another, \textit{emotionally supportive}.
 To a third, \textit{actionable}.
 These are different constructs sharing a label.
-When annotators with different interpretations evaluate responses, their disagreement reflects measurement non-invariance, not preference heterogeneity.
+When annotators with different interpretations evaluate responses, their disagreement reflects measurement non-invariance rather than preference heterogeneity.